Kuroda repeats BOJ's resolve to maintain ultra-loose policy

-TOKYO Bank of Japan Governor Haruhiko Kuroda on Monday reiterated the central bank's resolve to maintain its massive stimulus program until inflation is stably above its 2 percent target.
+TOKYO (Reuters) - Bank of Japan Governor Haruhiko Kuroda on Monday reiterated the central bank's resolve to maintain its massive stimulus program until inflation is stably above its 2 percent target.

 He also said inflation is likely to gradually accelerate towards 2 percent reflecting improvements in the economy.